ben-grande/qusal/README.md

 Note that submodules have their own licenses and copyrights statements, please check each one individually using the same methods described above for a full statement.

+## Donate

+This project can only survive through donations.
+Please contribute the way you can, helping on support questions, opening merge requests as well as reviewing another developer's code, or donating monetarily if possible.

+TODO: donation methods